Vedant9500/CelestialSim/README.md

 - Implement Barnes-Hut algorithm for O(n log n) performance
 - Add more realistic physics (relativistic effects, non-gravitational forces)
 - Support for interactive parameter adjustment

+## Troubleshooting

+### Common Issues

+1. **Missing Python Dependencies**
+   - Error: `ModuleNotFoundError: No module named 'matplotlib'`
+   - Solution: Run `pip install -r requirements.txt`

+2. **C++ Compilation Errors**
+   - Error: `g++: command not found`
+   - Solution: Install g++ (MinGW on Windows) or run the setup with MSVC

+3. **Animation Not Displaying**
+   - Issue: Animation window doesn't appear
+   - Solution: Check for any Python error messages and ensure matplotlib is installed correctly

+### Getting Help

+If you encounter issues not covered here, please open an issue on the GitHub repository.